5 Things You Must Do Online

 4. Maximize your LinkedIn profile.
 This means:

-- Brand yourself with a background picture.
+Brand yourself with a background picture.
 This sits behind your profile picture and helps tell your story.
-Chose this picture carefully to convey a passion of yours that aligns with your professional goals.
+Choose this picture carefully to convey a passion of yours that aligns with your professional goals.

 5. Don’t over-post

 Nobody wants to be inundated by your status updates so be selective about the information you share.
 It’s all going into building your brand so be thoughtful and intentional about what you say.